-In Tunisia folk medicine, R. raetam is used for treatment of several diseases among them: renal diseases due to its significant diuretic activity (Caceres et al., 1987; Edziri et al., 2010), hypertension (Archer & Pyke, 1991; Izhaki & Neeman, 1997; Edziri et al., 2010).
+In Tunisia folk medicine, R. raetam is used in for treatment of several diseases in among them: renal diseases due to its significant diuretic activity (Caceres et al., 1987; Edziri et al., 2010), hypertension (Archer & Pyke, 1991; Izhaki & Neeman, 1997; Edziri et al., 2010).
 The flower oil showed antibacterial, antifungal for yeasts and antioxidant with IC50 = 0.800mg/mL (Edziri et al., 2010).
-Edziri et al. (2010) attributed the antioxidant activity of this flower-oil to the monoterpenes in presence of high concentrations, this natural oil is a potential pharmaceutical and/or food preservative in products.
+Edziri et al. (2010) attributed the antioxidant activity of this flower-oil to the presence of monoterpenes in high concentrations, this natural oil is a potential preservative in pharmaceutical and/or food products.